lilliputten/tubecaster-telegram-bot/250901-39-usage-statistics-queries.md

 Use the similar variable namings, like in provided examples (eg, camel case form for prisma clients, like `commandClient = Command.prisma()`).

 Use a transaction for data update.

+---

+Create a funciton to collect monthly and total stats for the specified user.

+Put it into the `db/_collectStats.py` funciton.

+The function should accept the `userId` parameter, collect the data from `TotalStats` and from `MonthlyStats` (all available records sorted by year and month).

+As in the previous case, add exports and test cases.